 The role of marketing is to be the first player to reach the puck.
 Therefore, the marketing team needs three core competencies.
-The team should be able to identify opportunities, develop the right solution, and bring it to market.
+The team should be able to identify potential opportunities, develop the right solution, and successfully bring it to market.

 MARKETING TECHNIQUES YOU CAN USE